-VLTA sponsors continuing education opportunities for trustees, friends of the library, and other library advocates.
+The VLA Trustees Section (formerly Vermont Library Trustees Association) sponsors continuing education opportunities for trustees, friends of the library, and other library advocates.
 The section holds an annual fall statewide conference, and organizes four workshops at each of the five annual spring Town Officers Educational Conferences sponsored by the Vermont Institute for Government.
-Topics have included orientation of new trustees, establishing a good working relationship with the press, planning for automation and technology, working better with town government, fund-raising, collaborating with community organizations, providing outreach service, and policymaking.
-These conferences offer an excellent opportunity for trustees to network with others in their area as well as with their own town officials.
-VLTA is guided by a Steering Committee of trustees from around the state.
+These conferences offer an excellent learning opportunity with time as well to network with other trustees from around the state.
+The Trustees Section is guided by a Steering Committee of trustees from around the state.
 We welcome new Steering Committee members at any time during the year.
-Call Michael Roche for details.
+Call for details.

 The Awards Committee solicits nominations and selects winners of two awards each year: the Sarah C. Hagar Award and the Trustee of the Year Award.
 To place a name in nomination for either award, please send the nominee’s name, the name of his/her library, a letter explaining why this person should receive the award, along with your name, library, telephone number, and e-mail address to the Awards Committee chair.
 If a nomination is made by more than one person, please designate one signatory as the contact person.
 Letters of support from community members or colleagues are welcome.